-Top 7 Virtual Reality Companies to Keep an Eye on in 2018
+Top 7 Virtual Reality Companies to Keep an Eye On

 Virtual reality might well be one of the biggest trends to follow in the coming years.
 It had been a dream since the early 90s but it’s only really been feasible for the past couple years.
 Now that VR is a reality, it’s growing at a fantastic pace.